iba-ag/ibaHD-API-Sample-Clients/python/README.md

 For questions about the general usage of the generated gRPC client code, please refer to the [official guide](https://grpc.io/docs/languages/python/) for Python.

-The full ibaHD-API documentation can always be found in `C:\Program Files\iba\ibaHD\ibaHD-API\ibaHD-API.proto` when ibaHD-Server is installed.
+The full ibaHD-API documentation can always be found in `C:\Program Files\iba\ibaHD-Server\ibaHD-API\ibaHD-API.proto` when ibaHD-Server is installed.
 It is readable with any text editor.

 ## Sample Client Requirements